skoobasteeve/rayandgwen-wedding/index.md

   overlay_image: /assets/images/banner-sketch.jpg
 excerpt: "November 13, 2021 <br> Brooklyn, NY"
 intro:
-  - excerpt: "We're so excited for everyone to join us at our wedding this fall!
-You'll find links below for everything you need.
-If you have any questions not answered here, head over to the [**contact**](/contact/) page and drop us a note."
+  - excerpt: "Thank you all for attending our wedding.
+By all accounts it was a roaring success!"
 feature_row:
   - image_path: assets/images/feature-image-01.jpg
     alt: "ray and gwen 01"